techidaily/site-facebook/source/_posts/from-concept-to-celebration-structuring-fb-events.md

 * If the Event Admission is**Free** or**Paid** .
 * You will be able to add**FAQs** about your event.
 * You will be allowed to add a**Category** (for example, Comedy, TV & Movies, Dance, Drinks, and more).
-* If your event is Paid, you will be asked to agree to the[Paid Online Events Terms of Service](https://www.facebook.com/legal/poe%5Fhost%5Fterms) .
+* If your event is Paid, you will be asked to agree to the [Paid Online Events Terms of Service](https://www.facebook.com/legal/poe%5Fhost%5Fterms) .
 * You will be asked for a way for people to join your event online (Facebook Live, External Link, and more).
 * After you click**Next** , your event will be created.